raganwald/raganwald.github.com/index.md

 - I have led teams from four to forty-five people; I've led through growth in size and complexity from startup to IPO and globally distributed teams; I've led through engineering-wide changes to structure, process, tooling, and platforms.

-- I communicate: I wrote a respected [book about JavaScript](/creative-works.html#books); I write technical documentation and essays; and I speak at both tech conferences and company-wide events.[^creative-works]
+- I wrote a respected [book about JavaScript](/creative-works.html#books); I write technical documentation and essays; and I speak at both tech conferences and company-wide events.[^creative-works]

 - I shipped products and features that contributed to KL Group/Sitraka's and PagerDuty's successful exits.[^sitraka-quest][^PDNYSE]